 When it comes to your bulbs, firstly, they’ll start to flower from around Christmas into the first couple of weeks of January, so if they haven’t come up yet, don’t panic.
 It takes about eight weeks from planting (which you should do around October/November) to flowering.

-It does help to group your Dahlia in an organised system, as there are six dahlia varieties along with seven form classes.
-(Yes, we know, we’re throwing lots of figures at you, but it does get easier!)
+It does help to group your dahlia in an organised system, as there are six dahlia varieties along with seven form classes.
+Yes, we know, we’re throwing lots of figures at you, but it does get easier!

-When you start trying to tell the difference between Dahlia, the similarities become a tad vaguer.
+When you start trying to tell the difference between dahlia, the similarities become a tad vaguer.

 They get divided into flower form classes, which indicates the shape of the flower and the character of the petals – if you’re going into more depth.
 The easiest way of separating the varieties is just by eyeballing the size of the bloom.
 Considering they range in size from 4 – 25cm in width, you’ll need to know what you’re getting to ensure you put the right thing in the right place!
-(And they’re fairly forgiving plants, and bloom best in full sun, planted in fertile, well-draining soil.)
+They’re fairly forgiving plants, and bloom best in full sun, planted in fertile, well-draining soil.

-Decorative types as the largest of the genus and offer a huge array of colours – pretty much everything except true blue or black.
+Decorative types are the largest of the genus and offer a huge array of colours – pretty much everything except true blue or black.
 They may be formal or informal and have flowers thick with petals that are usually flat – but often have tightly rolled petals resembling a honeycomb.
 They’re generally reminiscent of pompoms and balls (and of course the balls are exactly what they say – ball-shaped, or sometimes a slightly flattened sphere and do get slightly larger than the pompoms).
 These are usually the smallest of the blooms, at around 4 – 10cm across, but what they lack in size, they make up for in cranking out loads of flowers all season.

-There are singles and doubles, and Mignon dahlias which are similar to the singles – and are sometimes even categorized together.
+There are singles and doubles, and Mignon dahlias which are similar to the singles - and are sometimes even categorised together.
 The main differences are mignon dahlias tend to be under 5cm in diameter and feature petals with round tips.

 Moving up slightly in size, you’ll find the border dahlias, which are fairly compact and reach around 30 – 50cm tall, so never need staking – perfect for pots, planters, and lining a walkway.
 They may be small in stature, but they have full-sized flowers of 8 – 12cm diameter.

-The largest pick of the bunch are the Dinnerplates, with really BIG blooms.
+The largest pick of the bunch are the dinnerplates, with really BIG blooms.
 The plant can grow to around 1,5m tall and has flowers that can measure as much as 25cm across.
 So give these guys some space at the back of a flowerbed, against a walk for support or use something to stake them so they don’t get droopy heads.
 Allow them to stand loud and proud, showing off their glorious faces to their best.

 Then there are the really showy, dramatically shaped cactus types, which have a starburst effect.
 Double-flowering, these spiky looking blooms are as soft as they come, as they do have slender stems so you may want to stake them to help support their fluffy heads.